rhyswynne/WP-Email-Capture/readme.txt

 To donate to this plugin, please visit the [WP Email Capture Donations Page](http://wpemailcapture.com/premium/?utm_source=donate&utm_medium=wordpressorgreadme&utm_campaign=wpemailcapture)

 == Change Log ==
+= 3.1.1 =
+* Fixed a bug which saw a notice appear of a missing option on the upgrade and dashboard page.
+*

 = 3.1 =
 * Removed the default widget title should widget text be blank (props [Hassan Raza](http://hassan-raza.com/)).
 * Changed word from "Update" to "Upgrade" for large lists as it was confusing people.